Certora/Documentation/docs/prover/checking/sanity.md

 Since there are no models satisfying both `x > 2` and `x < 1`, this rule will always pass, regardless of the behavior of the contract.
-This is an example of a *vacuous* rule - one that passes only because the preconditions are contradictory.
+This is an example of a {term}`vacuous` rule &mdash; one that passes only because the preconditions are contradictory.

 (sanity-assert-vacuity)=
 Assert vacuity checks